imadghali01/becode-algo/README.md

 # becode-algo
 algo

-## algo-optional-06
+## algo-optional-07

-Create a function that generates a random rgb value.
-The outcome should be the same as we declare it in CSS : rgb(?, ?, ?)
+Create a function that takes a string and a letter and counts how many times the letter appears in the string

 ex :

-randomRGB();
+occurencies("hello", "l");
+// Result : 2

+occurencies("abracadabra", "a");
+// Result : 5

+occurencies("oups", "z");
-// Result : "rgb(232, 115, 164)"
+// Result : 0